Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Applying the method on selected events from O1-O3

 \subsection{Parameter estimation with O1-O3 events}

-We perform three sets of runs: i) baseline, ii) APE, and iii) RPE parametrization and compare them with results from the GWTC \citep{gwtc21, gwtc3} and 4OGC catalogs \citep{Nitz:2021zwj}.
+We perform three sets of analyses: i) baseline, ii) APE, and iii) RPE parametrization and compare the resulting posterior distributions with those reported in the GWTC \citep{gwtc21, gwtc3} and 4OGC catalogs \citep{Nitz:2021zwj}.
 For comparison, we use posterior samples from the \imrphenomxphm and \texttt{SEOBNRv4PHM} waveform models in the GWTC catalogs.
-The GWTC catalogs use publicly available \ac{pe} pipeline bilby \citep{bilby_paper}.
-The 4OGC analysis uses the \imrphenomxphm waveform model and the \texttt{PyCBC\_Inference} \ac{pe} pipeline \citep{Biwer:2018osg}.
-Recently, it was discovered that an error occurred in the previous analysis in incorporating detector calibration uncertainties \citep{Baka:2025bbb}.
-These errors affected both the GWTC and 4OGC posterior samples.
-In the current analysis, we use a corrected implementation of the calibration uncertainty correction framework.
-For the details of detector calibration corrections, please see Appendix \ref{appendix:calibration_correction}.
+The GWTC analyses make use of the publicly available \ac{pe} pipeline bilby \citep{bilby_paper}, while the 4OGC analysis uses the \texttt{PyCBC\_Inference} pipeline \citep{Biwer:2018osg}.
+There are multiple waveform models used in GWTC analysis, while 4OGC analysis employs the \imrphenomxphm waveform model.

+Recently, a bug was identified in the treatment of detector calibration uncertainties in previous analyses \citep{Baka:2025bbb}.
+This error affected both the GWTC and 4OGC posterior samples.
+In the current analysis, we use a corrected implementation of the calibration uncertainty framework.
+Further details are provided in appendix \ref{appendix:calibration_correction}.
+Next, we discuss each event considered in this work in temporal order.